mapu77/MarsOver-Kata/README.md

 ### MarsOver Kata
 This is my approach written in Java from the [MarsOver kata](https://technologyconversations.com/2014/10/17/java-tutorial-through-katas-mars-rover/)

+Every commit shows the baby steps followed to resolve this kata.

+* * *

 Develop an api that moves a rover around on a grid.

 Rules: